jbrismor/WaveNeXt/README.md

 **Do Modern models improve if we ALSO give them WF?**

-To determine whether the Window & Flatten technique provides additional benefit to modern architectures, we conduct an ablation study where we train **N-HiTS** and **PatchTST** using both raw sequential input and Window & Flatten input.
+To determine whether the Window & Flatten technique or wavelets provides additional benefit to modern architectures, we conduct an ablation study where we train **N-HiTS**, **PatchTST**, and **iTransformer** using both raw sequential input and Window & Flatten input.

 * **Models:** **N-HiTS** and **PatchTST** (same as Phase 2).
 * **Input Variants:**
     * **Raw Sequential:** Standard time-series window $(H_s, W_s, Dir, T_p)_{t-n...t}$.
     * **Window & Flatten:** Same window size $n=6$ flattened into tabular vectors (matching Phase 1).
+    * **Wavelets:** Apply different types of wavelets.
 * **Hypothesis Test:** If `MAE(Model_Raw) ≈ MAE(Model_WF)`, we confirm that modern architectures do not require manual windowing and can learn temporal patterns natively.
 If `MAE(Model_WF) < MAE(Model_Raw)`, it suggests that even sophisticated architectures benefit from explicit temporal feature engineering.

 ### Phase 4: Focus on the Hard Variables ($T_p$ & $Dir$)
-We explore advanced techniques for complex oceanographic variables that the baseline RF failed to capture and explore if these techniques can further improve the performance of the modern architectures:
+We explore advanced techniques for complex oceanographic variables that the baseline RF failed to capture and explore if these techniques can further improve the performance and/or training times of the modern architectures:

 * **Wave Direction ($Dir$) with Von Mises Loss:**
     * Standard regression (MSE) fails at the $0^\circ/360^\circ$ discontinuity.
 We implement a **Von Mises Probabilistic Loss** within N-HiTS, specifically designed for circular data distributions.
 This allows the model to "wrap around" North correctly, penalizing errors based on angular distance rather than Euclidean distance.